Priestley-Centre/Near_term_warming/README.md

 Time-series of annual global surface air temperature (GSAT) anomalies for 500 FaIR simple climate model simulations using historical emissions and future emissions scenarios (NDCs, SSP1-1.9, SSP1-2.6, SSP3-7.0, and SSP5-8.5).
 Anomalies are calculated with respect to 1850-1900.
 The 500 simulations were generated from a broad uncertainty analysis of possible futures, based on lines of evidence for ECS, TCR, and ERF that reflect our latest understanding since IPCC SR1.5.
 Files listed use two different time-series of aerosol ERF: the default CMIP6 aerosol ERF, or the aerosol ERF from AR5.

 ## Emissions
 Time-series of emissions for each emissions scenario; the SSP datasets were obtained from https://www.rcmip.org/ and the NDCs dataset was provided by Joeri Rogelj.
-Components and units are listed in 'emissions_labels.csv', and for minor GHGs the unit is kilotons/year.
+Units are given for all major GHGs and SLCFs, and for minor GHGs the unit is kilotons/year.

 ## ECS, TCR, and ERF
 TO UPDATE